lin/lin.github.io/content/posts/drive.md

 * **Rectangle:** Represents collectable or completable items.
 Completing these tasks is generally desirable.
 Rare items encountered unexpectedly can act as “surprises,” triggering dopamine.
 Most items help reduce the difficulty of solving problems and are often obtained after completing a task.
 * **Circle:** Denotes repeatable problem sets.
 These sets may exist at different levels, such as map-level, room-level, enemy-level, or skill-level (图、室、敌、技).
 * **Diamond:** Signifies accumulable currency.
 This currency can be exchanged for useful items, improve efficiency, satisfy curiosity, or purchase rare/high-value goods.
 * **Colored shapes:** These represent items or activities that are inherently desirable on their own.
 When linked to colored shapes, the transparent shapes become desirable as proxies, gaining value through association.
+The darker the color, more motivated the mechanic, but not add up.

 Using Pokémon Red and Green as an example: